Vvaradinov/evmos-erc20/README.md

 - [Future Improvements](#future-improvements)

 ## Summary
-This project aims to demonstrate how to deploy an ERC20 contract on a local node using only [go-ethereum](https://github.com/ethereum/go-ethereum) by generating [Go bindings using abigen](https://geth.ethereum.org/docs/dapp/native-bindings#abigen-go-binding-generator).
+This project aims to demonstrate how to deploy an ERC20 contract to a local node using only [go-ethereum](https://github.com/ethereum/go-ethereum) by generating [Go bindings using abigen](https://geth.ethereum.org/docs/dapp/native-bindings#abigen-go-binding-generator).
-Additionally, it provides simple client functionality that can query ERC20 balances and transfer ERC20 tokens.
+Additionally, it provides simple client functionality that can query ERC20 balances and transfer ERC20 tokens between accounts.
-Unit tests are provided to verify individual functions correctness while a [Behaviour Driven Development (BDD)](https://medium.com/javascript-scene/behavior-driven-development-bdd-and-functional-testing-62084ad7f1f2) approach to tests are provided using [ginko](https://github.com/onsi/ginkgo) and [gomega](https://github.com/onsi/gomega) to verify the behaviour of the implementation and establish an easy to maintain and extend test suite.
+Unit tests are provided to verify individual function correctness while a [Behaviour Driven Development (BDD)](https://medium.com/javascript-scene/behavior-driven-development-bdd-and-functional-testing-62084ad7f1f2) approach to tests are provided using [ginko](https://github.com/onsi/ginkgo) and [gomega](https://github.com/onsi/gomega) to verify the behaviour of the implementation and establish an easy to maintain and extend test suite.
-To demonstrate the functionality of the project, we will assume a scenario where two friends **Vlad** and **Nick** are sending each other tokens.
+To demonstrate the functionality of the project, we will assume a scenario where two friends **Vlad** and **Nick** are interacting with a token  called **Vladcoin**.

 ## Project Structure
 ```
 ├── contracts // ERC20 contract, Golang bindings and compiled contract artifacts
-│   ├── VladToken.go
+│   ├── VladToken.go // You will generate this file using abigen
 │   ├── VladToken.sol
-│   └── build
+│   └── build // You will generate this folder after compiling the contract
 ├── deployer // Deployer script to deploy the contract on a local node and BDD tests
 │   ├── deployer.go
 │   └── deployer_bdd_test.go